-102. Students on undergraduate and taught postgraduate courses are bound in full by the assessment regulations of their programme, as found on MySuffolk, which also includes the Academic Misconduct Policy and Academic Appeals Procedure.
+102. Students on undergraduate and taught postgraduate courses are bound in full by the assessment regulations of their programme, as found on the University of Suffolk website, which also includes the Academic Misconduct Policy and Academic Appeals Procedure.

 103. Students on a postgraduate research programme who wish to appeal an academic decision should use the appeals process relevant to the institution responsible for conferring their award.